aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Progress Options/Progress_Options_-_Progress_So.rst

 This option controls the progress reports during the solution process based on the number of iterations.
-If the Progress Window is open, it will display information about the number of iterations, the current status, the best value found, etc. Possible values are:
+If the :ref:`aimmshelp12-progress_window` is open, it will display information about the number of iterations, the current status, the best value found, etc. Possible values are:

     0:	Do not report progress.

-n:	Report progress after each n iterations.
+    *n*:	Report progress after each *n* iterations.

 The option **Progress Time Interval** can be used to control progress reports based on the number of seconds.
 By default, progress reports are based on elapsed time only.

 **Note**

 *	This option, together with the option **Progress Time Interval**, also influences the responsiveness of AIMMS during a solve.
 If both options are set to 0 or a large value then AIMMS will become less responsive.
-*	This option is not supported by the following solvers SNOPT, MINOS, PATH, KNITRO, BARON and CP Optimizer.
+*	This option is not supported by the following solvers :ref:`SolverSNOPT`, :ref:`SolverMINOS`, :ref:`SolverPATH`, :ref:`SolverKnitro`, :ref:`SolverBARON` and :ref:`SolverCPOPT`.
 SNOPT, MINOS and PATH each use a solver specific option named **Solution Progress**.
 Progress updates by BARON, KNITRO and CP Optimizer are only based on elapsed time.

 **Learn more about**

 *	:ref:`option-AIMMS-progress_time_interval`